 There were only about a dozen honorary members in total and their names and titles were etched in gold leaf letters on a prominent notice board just inside the main entrance to the Officers' Mess.
 Shortly after I arrived at Gaydon one Honorary Member, a local District Councillor, apparently berated the Station Commander because his title had not been amended to reflect his recent upgrade from Councillor to Alderman.
 The Station Commander apologised and instructed the Mess President to appoint someone to ensure that nothing like that ever occurred again.
 As the junior member of the Mess Committee, I was promptly given that onerous task by the Mess President.

-One morning in June 1963 on arriving for breakfast in the Mess I was perturbed to notice that Mr Profumo’s name had been rather crudely erased from the list of Honorary Members with some kind of sharp instrument.
+When I arrived for breakfast in the Officers Mess one morning in June 1963, I was perturbed to notice that Mr Profumo’s name had been rather crudely erased from the list of Honorary Members with some kind of sharp instrument.
 Thinking it might have been an act of vandalism, I brought this to the attention of the Mess President straight away; he told me that Mr Profumo was no longer an Honorary Member.
-There being no instant radio or TV news broadcasts in those days, it was only later in the day that the news of Mr Profumo’s resignation from the Cabinet as a result of his affair with Christine Keeler began to percolate around the station - and the world.
+There being no instant radio or TV news broadcasts in those days, it was only later in the day that the news of Mr Profumo’s resignation from the Cabinet because of his affair with 19-year-old Christine Keeler, who was alleged to be also having an affair with Captain Yevgeny Ivanov, a Soviet naval attaché, began to percolate around Gaydon – and the world.

-Amongst the junior officers at Gaydon there was general sadness: after all, Miss Keeler was a very beautiful woman.
-I am sure we were all dismayed, even disgusted, to learn that the then proprietor of the village pub allegedly started charging the many curious visitors and customers from outside the local area a fee for viewing a small item of Miss Keeler’s underwear which he kept for that purpose behind the bar and which he claimed had been left behind one night.
-The pub lost most of its RAF customers thereafter, soon had new owners and has been a highly-respected hotel now for many years.
+Amongst the junior officers at Gaydon there was general sadness: after all, Miss Keeler was a very beautiful young woman.
+I am sure we were all dismayed, even disgusted, to learn that the then proprietor of the village pub allegedly started charging the many curious visitors and customers from outside the local area a fee for viewing a small item of Miss Keeler’s underwear which he, according to village gossip, is supposed to have kept for that purpose on a high shelf behind the bar and which he claimed had been left behind one night.
+The pub lost most of its RAF customers almost immediately after that story went the rounds, but soon had new owners and has been a highly-respected hotel now for many years.

 Needless to report, Mr Profumo's fall from grace did not feature in any of the articles I wrote for the Gaydon Gazette or in any of my regular Press Releases to local newspapers.
 I do recall, however, reading a defensive statement in the national press by another Government Minister which said, "As far as I can recall, I have never met Miss Keeler."
 A good PRO, I thought at the time, would have advised that Minister to word his statement rather more felicitously.
 Of course, there were no spin doctors or special advisers in those days.
 (See the footnote at the bottom of this page.)

-It all made an interesting diversion from my other secondary duty: supervision of the Officers' Mess bedding inventory.
-Blankets, good quality and very desirable, seemed to disappear at the rate of up to a dozen a month.
-Unless I could show that I had carried out regular inventory checks diligently, supplemented by an occasional surprise check, I was told I would have to pay for replacing the missing blankets from my own resources.
-Apart from the stock of blankets in the bedding store, which were safe because I had the only key, the remainder of the blankets were in use in the Officers' Mess single accommodation – usually five per room and, of course, usually on the bed.
-There were about 100 rooms, in long prefabricated nuts, so it was a long, tedious, and very distasteful task checking all the beds.
-The losses mysteriously ceased when it became known that I was carrying out regular surprise checks and that anyone caught stealing or 'losing’ blankets from their bed would be court-martialled.
+It all made an interesting diversion from another of my other secondary duties: supervision of the Officers Mess bedding inventory.
+The civilian Mess Manager had reported that blankets, good quality and very desirable, seemed to disappear at the rate of up to a dozen a month.
+Unless I could show that I had carried out regular inventory checks diligently, supplemented by an occasional surprise check, I was told I would have to pay for replacing the missing blankets from my own resources!
+Apart from the stock of blankets in the bedding store, which were safe because I had the only key, the remainder of the blankets were in use in the Officers Mess single accommodation – usually five blankets per room and, of course, usually on the bed.
+There were about 100 rooms, in long prefabricated huts, so it was a long, tedious, and very distasteful task checking all the beds.
+The losses mysteriously ceased when the Mess President let it be known at a Mess Meeting that I would be carrying out regular surprise checks in the officers single quarters and that anyone ‘losing’ blankets from their room would be court-martialled.

 22 November 1963 is another date I remember vividly.
-At 7pm on that date I was in my room in the Officers’ Mess at Gaydon getting dressed for a formal Dining In Night.
+I had watched the very first episode of Dr Who earlier that evening in the communal television room.
+By 7pm I was in my room in the Officers Mess at Gaydon getting dressed for a formal Dining-in Night, so I missed Juke Box Jury and Dixon of Dock Green.
 As usual I had the wireless on in the background.
-Suddenly the programme was interrupted for a news flash, as they were called in those days, to say that President Kennedy had been shot in Dallas.
+Suddenly the programme was interrupted for a news flash, as they were called in those days, to say that President Kennedy had been shot at in Dallas.
 I remember being only mildly interested in that first news flash.
 1963 was long before the era of instant news and that first brief report did not elaborate on the incident and had not indicated that it might be serious.
 I continued dressing, struggling as always to tie the single-ended bow tie properly, but further news flashes during the next few minutes caused me to take a greater interest in the event.
 The official time for arriving in the Mess and formally greeting the President of the Mess was 7.30pm and arriving late was a sin.
-Just before I left my room to walk the short distance to the Mess, the BBC was reporting that some US radio stations were already confirming that President Kennedy was dead and by then I felt a mixture of emotions: sorrow, anger, and apprehension.
+Just before I left my room to walk the short distance to the Mess, the BBC was reporting that some US radio stations were already confirming that President Kennedy was dead and then I felt a mixture of emotions: sorrow, anger, and apprehension.
 I realised something momentous, something that could have world-wide repercussions, had occurred in far-off Dallas.

-As the 100-plus officers gathered for the pre-dinner drinks all the talk was about the assassination and whether or not the dinner should go ahead.
+As the 100-plus officers gathered for the pre-dinner drinks all the talk was about the assassination and whether or not the dinner should go ahead or be cancelled out of respect.
 In the end, and apparently after telephone calls to Bomber Command HQ for advice, it was decided by the senior officers that the dinner would go ahead, ". . . because all the food was already prepared", but that we should ". . . tone down the usual post-dinner high jinks."